anataliocs/prediction-market-dapp-example/README.md

 ## `fillOrders`

-Fills an array of orders for the corresponding fill amounts with `msg.sender` as the taker
+Fills an array with orders for the corresponding fill amounts with `msg.sender` as the taker

 Parameters: